-I am running for a seat on the Aurora Public Schools Board (APS) of Education.
-It is time that families in APS unite as ONE COMMUNITY with ONE GOAL: equitable and quality education for ALL kids in Aurora Public Schools.
-I believe that all kids in Aurora, regardless of race, gender, ability, or socio-economic background, deserve an education environment that helps them succeed.
+I am running for a seat on the Aurora Public School Board of Education.
+It is time our families unite as ONE COMMUNITY with ONE GOAL: Equal access and a quality education for ALL students.
+Every student in Aurora, regardless of their race, gender, learning style, or socio-economic background deserves an educational environment and the proper tools to help them succeed.

 Dr. Anne Keke

 Anne Keke is a native of Cote d’Ivoire (Ivory Coast).
-Her parents raised her to believe that education is the most important tool to beat poverty and inspired her to emigrate to the United States to further her education in the United States.
+Her parents raised her to believe that education is the most important tool for overcoming poverty.
+They inspired her to immigrate to the United States to further her education and the rest is history.

-Anne emigrated to Aurora Colorado in 2001 to fulfil her mother’s dream of a great education and is an alumni of the University of Colorado Denver and Colorado Technical University where she earned consecutively her Bachelor’s degree, her Master’s degree and lastly her Doctorate degrees in criminal justice.
-While earning her degrees she fell in love with the vibrancy and diversity of the many communities that make up Aurora and decided to make it her home.
+Anne arrived in Aurora, Colorado in 2001.
+She is an alumna of both the University of Colorado Denver and Colorado Technical University where she earned her Bachelor’s, Master’s and lastly her Doctorate degree in criminal justice.
+While immersing herself fully into the community she now serves as a teacher, Anne fell in love with Aurora.
+As one of the most diverse cities in the nation, the vibrancy of it’s many communities, the beauty of parks and wildlife and the youth who make up the city, is the reason she decided to make Aurora her home.

 Why am I running?